API Reference

 | POST | /v1/sync/pairs/{id}/kick | Force immediate poll regardless of backoff |

 Create body: {peer_did, peer_url, thread_id}.
-Response includes pair_id and, if the daemon detects a loopback misconfiguration, a warning field with the recovery command.
+Response includes pair_id and, if the instance detects a loopback misconfiguration, a warning field with the recovery command.

 The pair direction is semantically "target pulls source" — creating a pair on B with peer_did=A means records flow A→B. For bidirectional sync, create a pair on each side.

-Pair state is persistent across daemon restart — the registry is rebuilt from lifecycle records on a reserved control thread at startup.
+Pair state is persistent across instance restart — the registry is rebuilt from lifecycle records on a reserved control thread at startup.

 Federation health + per-pair stats